-This is a basic crock pot roast with potatoes and carrots recipe.
+This is the basic Best Crock Pot Roast Recipe with Vegetables.
 This recipe is extremely easy and the gravy is delicious because you use the drippings that have been cooking all day with the roast in the crock pot.

 Don’t get my wrong.
 I love my mom so much and she was really good at getting dinner on the table every night and they were mostly good, home cooked meals.
 But several of the meals were far from Clean.